-(Note – please allow some time for the article to load, as it contains huge list of tutorial screenshots)
+(Note: Please allow some time for the article to load, as it contains a huge list of tutorial screenshots).

-Consider that your AUT (Application under test) is Gmail.com or any other email application.
+Consider your AUT (Application Under Test) to be Gmail.com or any other email application.

-The following are the list of features that we need to test – a high level testing – not taking into account field level validations and such.
+Given below is the list of features that we need to test for High-Level Testing – without taking field level validations into account.

 - Login – with correct credentials

-How do we write the requirements, create test cases, link them to requirements, create test sets and execute the tests, create defects and link them back to test cases and eventually to requirements, linking all the test assets (test cases, requirements and defects) on multiple levels to Releases and cycles are the things we are trying to learn through these tutorials.
+How do we write the Requirements, Create Test Cases, link them to requirements, Create test sets, execute the tests, Create Defects and link them back to test cases and eventually to requirements, linking all the test assets (test cases, requirements, and defects) on multiple levels to Releases and cycles are the things that we are trying to learn through these tutorials.

 What You Will Learn: